mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 ENDFUNCTION
 ```
 # Conclusion
+Most of the client requirements can be done in constant time complexity because of the way *inserts* are handled and using hashmaps.
+The insert operation has a linear complexity O(n), where n is the number of readings.
+The operations like finding max, sum and average which themselves has a linear complexity are done along with the insert.
+Moreover, the readings are saved as a sorted array.
+This way, these operations are completely removed from the other algorithms which are called more frequently compared to insert. *Insert is a one time operation, how ever finding the total solar radiation for a month can be repeated multiple times*.
+By segragating the data across various hashmaps lookups are also done in constant time rather than looping through the entire data.
 ## Space and time requirement
- The algorithm loops through the number of days and the complexity is linear, O(n).
-However, the number of days (n) is always between (0..31) and can be considered constant, O(1)
+#####1.
+The maximum wind speed of a specified month and year.
+Though the algorithm loops through the daysArray the relative time complexity can be considered constant as n here is always between 28 and 31.
+Space complexity is also constant as we compare the daily max value with overall maximum and the same variables are re-used across the loop iterations.
+#####2.
+The median wind speed of a specified year.
-Combining all the readings to one array has a linear complexity, O(n).
-However this is significantly smaller compared to the complexity of the sorting, even though the quicksort complexity of O(n log(n)), n in this case can go upto 105,120 (total readings per sensor per year).
+To find the median all the values needs to be sorted and saved in one single array.
+Combining all the readings to one array has a linear complexity O(n) where n is the number of individual arrays.
+However this is significantly smaller compared to the complexity of the sorting.
+Even though the quicksort complexity is O(n log(n)), n in this case can go upto 105,120 - the total readings per sensor per year.
+Hence the overal time complexity is O(n log(n)).
+This algorithm has a linear space complexity which depends on the number of readings.
+#####3.
+Average wind speed for each month of a specified year in the order of month
+The monthHashmap is visited in the order of the months and monthly averages are pushed into the output array in the same order.
+Hence the output array has been sorted in the required sequence.
+Since the DailyReadings class object has the average of readings as a data member, getting it has a contant complexity too.
+The space requirement is linear depending on the number of months with available readings.
+#####4.
+Total solar radiation for each month of a specified year in a descending order of the solar radiation.
+Getting the total values can be done in constant complexity, however the results are sorted in place using insertion sort.
+Hence the algorithm has a time complexity of O(n) and space complexity of O(n).
+#####5.
+Given a date, show the times for the highest solar radiation for that date, including duplicates, displayed in reverse chronological order.
+The algorithm loops through the maxIndices array, which is a data member of DailyReadings class.
+The iterations depends on the number of duplicate values and has a linear complexity, O(n).
+The maxIndices array is retrieved and stored before processing and the space complexity is also linear.
+# References
+*M. Goodrich, R. Tamassia & M. Goldwasser, 2014, Data Structures & Algorithms in Java (6th Edition)*